by Saigh Kym Lambert and yes,

 manuscripts tend to show that Morrígan, which translates to "Phantom

-Queen," is the older spelling.
+Queen," is the older spelling and fitting with Her attributes.

 Therefore, if someone means "Great